DarrenVawter/P300_BCI/README.md

 * Paradigm for the keyboard interface
 	* Keyboard layout: QWERTY (plus some special characters and a row for word suggestions)
 		* Pro(s)
-			* Faster character aquisition time.
+			* Faster character aquisition time than alpha-numeric.
 			* Easier to use for most users / less learning curve.
 		* Con(s)
 			* Rectangular: may force a sub-optimal distance between characters in order to fit to a more square screen
+			* *May* not be the most optimal layout (dvorak, colemak, or other may be superior for average character aquisition time, despite the learning curve)
 	* Flash image: League of Legends character faces
 		* Pro(s)
 			* Varying between one of several faces: more 'unexpected' oddball should elicit a stronger P300 response